sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 We first compute the Pearson correlation score between configural sensitivity and hard image recognition ($-0.58$), hard caricature recognition ($-0.71$) shape bias on common objects ($-0.69$) and shape bias on novel objects ($-0.41$).
-Given that hard caricature recognition is the highest correlated metric, we plot configural sensitivity against hard caricature recognition in Figure 10.
+Given that hard caricature recognition is the most highest correlated metric, we plot configural sensitivity against hard caricature recognition in Figure 10.
 We observe that the performance of current models is very weak, barely lower than $0$.
-Only Large-scale weakly supervised models are significantly more sensitive than a BagNet-9, a model that can not show configural sensitivity by design.
+Only large-scale weakly supervised models are significantly more sensitive than a BagNet-9, a model that can not show configural sensitivity by design.
 All models are less sensitive than the estimated adults.
-We conclude that shape-biased models likely rely on local shape cues instead of the global arrangement of parts.
+We conclude that even shape-biased models likely rely on local shape cues instead of the global arrangement of parts.